Geshur: Amarna letters

-Two of the Late Bronze Age Amarna letters (EA 256 and EA 364) identify 'the land of Garu', as a disputed territory in the Golan between the city states of Hazor and Ashtaroth.
+Two of the Late Bronze Age Amarna letters (EA 256 and EA 364), dating to the 14th century BC, identify 'the land of Garu', as a disputed territory in the Golan between the city states of Hazor and Ashtaroth.
 Some scholars believe that this 'Garu' is identical with the biblical Geshur, although this is contested by others who contend that it is based on a "hypothetical and disputed assumption".

 Statue of Shalamaneser III

 Some scholars believe the inscription on the broken statue of Shalmaneser III that describes cities captured by him may include the phrase "the Geshurite seized my feet.
 I received his tribute", although this is by no means certain.

 Archaeology

 Capital at et-Tell

-Archaeologists tend to agree that the capital of the kingdom was situated at et-Tell, a place also inhabited on a lesser scale during the first centuries BCE and CE and sometimes identified with the town of Bethsaida of New Testament fame.
+Archaeologists tend to agree that the capital of the kingdom was situated at et-Tell, a place also inhabited on a lesser scale during the first centuries BCE and CE and sometimes identified with the town of Bethsaida, mentioned in the New Testament.
 Most imposing archaeological finds, mainly the Stratum V city gate, date to the 8th century BCE.
 As of 2024, archaeologists have also found the northwestern chamber wall of the Geshurite city gate of Stratum VI, dating to the 11th-10th centuries BCE.
-The et-Tell site would have been easily the largest and strongest city to the east of the Jordan Valley during Iron II era.
+The et-Tell site would easily have been the largest and strongest city to the east of the Jordan Valley during the Iron II era.